PsyberAttack/COVID-Data/UK/MSOAs/README.md

 9. **MSOA11CD/LAD19CD** are unique codes for each area, which can be used to connect this data to others using ONS codes.

-** Note:** The UK completely lost control of their epidemic at the start of the pandemic.
-The early government testing data was limited so the early numbers of reported cases are deceptive.
-Deaths have been determined by what is written on the death certificate.
-The ONS has no way of confirming if the deceased was tested, but COVID-19 will have been mentioned as a cause of death.
+**Note:** The UK completely lost control of their epidemic at the start of the pandemic.
+The early government testing capacity limited detection rates, so the deaths data is a more reliable indicator for the periods March-April, (Weeks 10-18).

-The deaths data is a more reliable source for the periods March-April, (Weeks 10-18), and they point to an epidemic as bad as anything seen globally.
+Deaths have been determined by the ONS, based on the cause of death on the death certificate.
+The ONS has no way of confirming if the deceased was tested or not.